DandySabrrish1999/Devops_cicd_proj/Proj_documentation/startupfile.md

 kubectl get ns                                ## Get all the namespace kubectl get all -n dev-udemy-namespace        ## Getting all the clusters in the namespace
 ```
+- When you commit a code in src from ttrend folder checkout(D12.3)
 - Copy your cluster public i/p:30082
 - Make sure whenever you change the code commit and then push and refresh in order for the changes to affect
 -